 Hearty, rich and nourishing, Cauliflower-Potato Red Lentil Curry comes together with ease.
-Simple enough for a weeknight meal, it’s freezer friendly too. vegan + gluten free | Disclosure: This post is sponsored by Frontier Co-Op.
-All opinions are my own.
+Simple enough for a weeknight meal this lentil cauliflower curry is freezer friendly, vegetarian, vegan and gluten free. | Disclosure: This post is sponsored by Frontier Co-Op.

 Curry is a general term for recipes originating from India.
 It can take on a variety of spices but traditionally the combination of spices and herbs is a reflection of regional and/or cultural tradition.

 Potato and Cauliflower Curry is inspired by a dish I had in Seattle.
 It’s based on my interpretation of aloo gobi masala and a recipe I adapted from Asha’s blog, but have tweaked the recipe to include red lentils, and spices and herbs.
 It’s far from authentic, but we love this cauliflower and lentil curry nevertheless.

 Spices are like an old friend too.
 It’s these spices that make cooking pleasurable and rewarding frequently inspiring new ideas, like this cauliflower curry.
 It’s easy to forget that a farmer nurtures each individual spice, as most of the spices I enjoy are grown far away from where I live and they’re just always there, in the store, ready for me to buy.

 Frontier Co-Op offers a collection of warming spices like their Certified Organic and Fair Trade Ground Ginger, a perfect dried and ground root veggie in this potato curry.

 Another reason to use Frontier Co-op is for their support of Fair Trade products.
 Fair Trade Certified is a socially responsible organization that believes in the idea that the products we buy and sell are connected to people, their families, community, and the environment.
 Something I stand behind as well.